European shares pause as broadcasters sag after updates

 PSI 20 hit a near three-month low on Wednesday.

-A number of traders said the rally could run out of steam as
+A number of traders said the recent rally could run out of

 "For me, it's overdone here, and there's a pullback coming,"